Last Updated on August 22, 2021

 Have you ever hopped on a bus in your own city and just taken it to last stop, to see where it goes and what it looks like out there?
 Or have you had three days free and rather than taken a much-needed rest, you booked a last minute trip instead?

-If you’re like us, you travel independently, researching and making plans on your own based on reviews and recommendations, and travel according to your own taste.
+If you’re like me, you travel independently, researching and making plans on your own based on reviews and recommendations, and travel according to your own taste.

 - The day we hitchhiked to the end of the world

 - A Taste Of Italy… Our first impressions

 - Ice, ice baby… the amazing Perito Moreno Glacier

 - Icebergs, waterfalls, geysers and lava fields: Highlights from an Iceland Road Trip